sloalchemist/potions/packages/server/test/creatingServerTests.md

 *Explanation:*
 * commonSetup initializes common requirements for our Jest tests.
 To add to the common setup, as discussed later in this tutorial, you will have to edit the `testSetup.ts` file in the `test` folder.

 * Other requirements depend on whether you would like to test Mob functionality or want a variable initialized before any tests are run.
+For example, to initialize the alchemist village, you could include `Community.makeVillage('alchemists', 'Alchemists guild');`.

 **Set up `describe/test` blocks**

 * ***Describe***
  blocks should be used to group related tests together.
 This helps improve the readability and maintainability of our tests.
 * ***Test*** blocks contain individual test cases.
 This is where you write the assertions that verify the code's behavior.
 Each test should focus on a specific aspect of the code, making it clear what is being tested.

 *Example:*